KhronosGroup/Vulkan-ValidationLayers/BUILD.md

 - Microsoft Visual Studio 2013 Update 4 Professional, VS2015 (any version), or VS2017 (any version).
 - [glslang](https://github.com/KhronosGroup/glslang)
-  - Ensure that the 'update_glslang_sources.py' script has been run, and the repository successfully built.
+  - Ensure that the 'update_glslang_sources.py' script has been run.
+Follow the build instructions in the glslang README.md file, noting the location of the chosen install directory.
 - [CMake](http://www.cmake.org/download/)
   - Tell the installer to "Add CMake to the system PATH" environment variable.
 - [Python 3](https://www.python.org/downloads)